Reach out to us if you have any concerns about securing your spot at NYU Steinhardt, and we’ll do everything we can to help.

 We highly recommend that you accept our offer online.
 If you cannot, please reach out to us at steinhardt.gradadmissions@nyu.edu or 212-998-5030 and we will discuss your options with you.

 Congratulations on becoming part of the NYU Steinhardt community!
 Now take a moment to let everyone know you’re #NYUSteinhardtBound.
 Print out the #NYUSteinhardtBound JPG and take a photo with it.
-Don't forget to tag us on Twitter or Instagram (@nyusteinhardt), and follow to hear about upcoming takeovers and see what it's like to be an NYU Steinhardt graduate student.
+Don't forget to tag us on Instagram (@nyusteinhardt), and follow us there and on LinkedIn to hear about University news, upcoming school-wide events, or even IG takeovers where you can see what it's like to be an NYU Steinhardt graduate student.

 You can also share your good news and meet your new classmates on the #NYUSteinhardtBound page.

 Once you have accepted our offer by paying your tuition deposit, we will activate your NYU email account in late October for Spring admission and early March for Summer/Fall admission.
-Most University offices, including Graduate Admissions, Financial Aid, the Bursar, Housing, and Student Affairs, will communicate with you via your NYU email account exclusively, so be sure to check it often.
+Most University offices, including Graduate Admissions, Financial Aid, the Bursar, Housing, and Student Affairs, will communicate with you via your NYU email account exclusively.
+We will also send you invites to attend welcome events either in-person or virtually, so be sure to check it often!

 To access your NYU email account, log into NYUHome then search for the NYU Email card.
 If you're using a mobile device or desktop application, review our setup instructions.